The best way to explain the workflow of compression-only bedding for structural areas is by showing it in a simple example.

 Analysis of Combined Load cases

 The load combinations are available for the non-linear analysis now.
-And can be calculated with the task “Analysis of Combined Load cases”.
+And can be calculated with the “Analysis of Combined Load cases” task.

-Within the section “Analysis Theory” choose the option “2nd Order”.
+In the “Analysis Theory” section, choose the option “2nd Order”.
 The number of iterations is set to 60 by default.
 If you don’t get equilibrium during the calculation due to insufficient iterations – increase the number.
-If the equilibrium wasn’t achieved because of a different reason, check the residual forces in WINGRAF.
+If the equilibrium wasn’t achieved for a different reason, check the residual forces in WINGRAF.

 The maximum tensile stress of 0.0 MPa was entered in the material bedding information – the lower-left corner shows 0.0 kN/m².
 No tensile stress at all.
-In the opposite corner, it shows exactly the defined maximum stress of 110 kN/m² (0.110 MPa).
+The opposite corner shows the defined maximum stress of 110 kN/m² (0.110 MPa).
 The maximum compression stress stays exactly below the defined limit.

 The uplifting can also be viewed within the “System Visualisation.
 Check the difference between the coordinate system origin and the structure itself.

 Achieving compression-only bedding for structural areas requires, first of all, a non-linear analysis.
 Besides that, the bedding properties need to be applied to the material of the structural area.
 Furthermore, the bedding must be activated in the structural area to consider it in the calculation.
-The approach of adding bedding properties to the material is a great option to reuse similar settings for different structural areas of a foundation.
+Adding bedding properties to the material is a great option for reusing similar settings for different structural areas of a foundation.